hmrguez/Hermes/docs/literature_review.typ

 Cloud-native ingestion technologies have evolved significantly over the years, driven by the need for real-time data processing and analytics across various industries.
 At the forefront of this evolution are Amazon Kinesis, Google Cloud Pub/Sub, and Azure Event Hubs, each offering unique capabilities tailored to different cloud environments and use cases.

 Amazon Kinesis stands out for its comprehensive suite of real-time data streaming services, designed to handle everything from live video streams to log files.
 Its strength lies in its ability to ingest, process, and analyze streaming data in real time, making it ideal for applications ranging from real-time analytics to machine learning.
 Kinesis is deeply integrated with other AWS services, facilitating the creation of end-to-end data processing pipelines.
-Its scalability, performance, and robust security features make it a go-to choice for enterprises heavily invested in the AWS ecosystem.
+Its scalability, performance, and robust security features make it a go-to choice for enterprises heavily invested in the AWS ecosystem. @kinesis

 Google Cloud Pub/Sub is a messaging service that excels in scenarios requiring real-time event-driven architectures.
 It supports high-throughput and low-latency data ingestion, making it suitable for a wide array of applications, from chat and messaging systems to IoT device telemetry.
 Pub/Sub's integration with other Google Cloud services, such as Cloud Dataflow for data transformation and Cloud Functions for event-triggered computations, enhances its versatility.
-Its scalability and reliability, backed by a strong SLA, position it as a reliable choice for building resilient, real-time data processing systems.
+Its scalability and reliability, backed by a strong SLA, position it as a reliable choice for building resilient, real-time data processing systems. @gcp-pubsub

 Azure Event Hubs serves as a central hub for big data pipelines, capable of receiving and processing millions of events per second.
 It is particularly well-suited for IoT solutions, where it can aggregate data from numerous devices before routing it to storage or analytics services.
 Azure Event Hubs' integration with Azure services, such as Azure Stream Analytics for real-time analytics and Azure Machine Learning for predictive modeling, makes it a powerful tool for developing sophisticated, data-driven applications.
-Its scalability, performance, and security features cater to the demands of modern, cloud-centric applications.
+Its scalability, performance, and security features cater to the demands of modern, cloud-centric applications. @azure-event-hub

 === Microsoft Fabric

 Microsoft Fabric is an innovative, end-to-end analytics and data platform designed to address the comprehensive needs of enterprises seeking a unified solution for data movement, processing, ingestion, transformation, real-time event routing, and report building.
 It consolidates a variety of services, including Data Engineering, Data Factory, Data Science, Real-Time Analytics, Data Warehouse, and Databases, into a single, seamlessly integrated platform.
 This integration eliminates the necessity for assembling services from multiple vendors, offering instead a user-friendly platform that simplifies analytics requirements.
-Operating on a Software as a Service (SaaS) model, Fabric brings about simplicity and integration to analytics solutions, leveraging OneLake for centralized data storage and embedding AI capabilities to enhance data processing and insights generation
+Operating on a Software as a Service (SaaS) model, Fabric brings about simplicity and integration to analytics solutions, leveraging OneLake for centralized data storage and embedding AI capabilities to enhance data processing and insights generation @fabric

 Fabric's architecture is built to foster a highly integrated ecosystem of analytics services, promoting seamless data flow between different stages of the analytics pipeline.
 This integration reduces data silos and enhances efficiency, allowing enterprises to utilize their preferred analytics tools while keeping data in its current location.
 As a SaaS platform, Fabric handles infrastructure setup and maintenance, enabling organizations to focus on leveraging its analytics capabilities rather than managing the underlying infrastructure.
 It is designed to scale effortlessly to accommodate varying workloads, ensuring that enterprises can efficiently handle large volumes of data and analytic tasks without experiencing performance bottlenecks.